 — Daniel Neuberger (@danielneuberger) September 25, 2014

-11 principles for a successful product discovery
+OTTO’s 13 principles for a successful product discovery

-- Integrate all relevant perspectives.
-But keep the core team small.
+- Gather all relevant perspectives.

-- Create a mutual understanding of the problem.
+- Create mutual understanding of the problem.

 - Be open for unexpected outcomes.
 But stay focused on solving the identified core problem.